The Beginnings of the Kent State University Alumni Association

 Kent State’s Normal School graduated its first class in 1914.
 Soon after, the school formed a faculty committee for alumni relations and several alumni clubs throughout northeast Ohio.
 In 1933, the alumni association successfully lobbied Ohio state legislators, preventing the transformation of Kent Normal College into a mental institution.
 The Normal School’s evolution to a university in 1935 and the establishment of the Northeastern Ohio Universities College of Medicine (NEOUCOM) in 1971 further demonstrated the strength of the alumni lobby.

 The Kent State Alumni Association Today

 Alumni continue to support Kent State University.
-With almost 200,000 alumni, the KSUAA enriches lives, encourages loyalty and partners in shaping the university’s future.
+With more than 200,000 alumni, the KSUAA enriches lives, encourages loyalty and partners in shaping the university’s future.
 We strengthen our relationships with alumni each day by accomplishing the following:

 - Serving as a gateway - Through professional networking, social programs and alumni communications - the alumni association is your point of access to Kent State and fellow alumni.

 - Connecting alumni and students - Members support student success everyday through the Alumni Association's student leadership organizations, career mentoring programs and student scholarships.

 - Promoting alumni success - Your success is our strength.
 Alumni accomplishments elevate the university’s reputation while increasing the value of a Kent State degree.
 We are proud to promote and celebrate alumni achievements